stackbit-projects/ultra-broccoli-bfdfd/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
 I am  currently pursing BTech in Computer Science & Engineering at IIT (BHU), Varanasi.
 I have just begun my journey into the software engineering field, so I am pretty much I am a Newbie.
 But that's Ok.

-I am currently working on a personal project -  a voice command based scientic calculator using kivy framework in python.
+I am currently working on a personal project -  a voice command based scientic calculator in python.
 Also, I like to make contributions in the open source world, and I am currently trying to contribute  majorly to  Sympy  ( Python Library for symbolic mathematics)

 I have an interest in psychology, and spend my time trying to explore the field more in my free time.